dasoe/ofxXmlBasedProjectSettings/README.md

 **XML settings addon for standard settings - for of 0.10.x/0.11.x/..**
 Basic xml variable handling and standard features I need in nearly any project:
 - getters and setters for most common variable types (no groups, though)
-- Default variables in code that will be overwritten if variable is present in xml file
+- Default variables in code that will be overwritten, if variable is present in xml file
 - optional auto-saving at setting of variable (note that variable has to be present in xml file for this function.
 It will not be auto-created!)
 - verbose output of what's happening
 - logging functionality included: log level and log type (terminal/file) can be defined through standard xml variables (variable "debug" has been renamed to "logging"! as it is much more appropriate)